a-r-r-o-w/uptrain/blog/blog.md

     # Define where to save the retraining dataset
     "retraining_folder": uptrain_save_fold_name,

-    # Define when to retrain; define a large number because we
+    # Define when to retrain.
+Use a large number because we
     # are not retraining yet
     "retrain_after": 10000000000,